basvdijk/domusto-server/src/plugins/domusto-p1/readme.md

 ## Plugin configuration

 1. Connect the P1 smart meter cable to your usb port
-2. Add the section below to your `config.js`
+2. Add the section below to your `config.ts`
 3. Set the correct com port where your have connected your P1 smart meter cable
 5. Restart DOMUSTO